-1. What’s good about this app?
+1. What’s good about the ESV Bible App?

-(A) Although it doesn’t have a ton of cool features (unlike other apps in its category) it has a very neat, fast and a user friendly interface.
-The user doesn’t need to worry, even if he has never read the Bible on a smart phone before.
+(A) Although it doesn’t have a ton of cool features (unlike other apps in its category) it has a very neat, fast and a user-friendly interface.
+The user doesn’t need to worry, even if he has never read the Bible on a smartphone before.

 (C) The app maintains a list of Bible verses you have accessed before.
 This is useful if you wanted to remember the verses the preacher quoted in his sermon.
-Also you can add any reference to the list of favorites with the tap of a button.
+Also, you can add any reference to the list of favorites with the tap of a button.

 (E) Reference can be highlighted and Notes can be taken and accessed later without any effort by the user.

 (F) Share your favorite Bible verses on Twitter and Facebook.
-(This is a very common feature however.)
+(This is a very common feature, however.)

-2. What’s bad about this app?
+2. What’s bad about the ESV Bible App?

 (A) Most Bible Reader apps I have used in the past had a night mode, which I found useful when I wanted to read the Bible under low light conditions.
 The ESV Bible app lacks this essential feature.